Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Persuade.md

 There are three ways to retry a failed persuade action.
 - By making a different argument, playing on a different Intimacy of equal or greater strength.
 - Wait and try again during the next story.
-- Wait until the Intimacy that supported your [[influence roll]] has been strengthened to a higher level of intensity—either by using a different social action to strengthen it, or by waiting until the character has strengthened it himself—and then try again.
+- Wait until the Intimacy that supported your [[Influence roll]] has been strengthened to a higher level of intensity—either by using a different social action to strengthen it, or by waiting until the character has strengthened it himself—and then try again.